Is any gem prettier than Opal?

 Keep Opal well away from any extreme heat sources as they contain a small amount of moisture.
 If this dries out your Opal, it can look dull and may start crazing.
 If you fear your Opal is losing moisture, sometimes wrapping it in moist (but not soaking) cotton wool and putting it in an airtight bag can help.
 Check it regularly, and re-moisten the cotton wool if it has dried out.

 Opals react badly to acid and alcohol, so be especially careful to keep them well away from any household cleaning products, aftershaves and perfumes, etc. The gem is 5.5 to 6.5 (out of 10) in hardness on the Mohs scale, so keep your Opals well away from other jewelry and always store them in a box or soft pouch when not wearing them.

 WHERE TO BUY OPAL

-The beauty, softness and multiple pin-flash colours of Opal make it an extremely sought after gemstone, and Gemporia is proud to source this rarity from some of the worlds finest sources.
+The beauty, softness and multiple pin-flash colors of Opal make it an extremely sought after gemstone, and Gemporia is proud to source this rarity from some of the world's finest sources.
 Whether you're looking for a classic Opal ring, a dainty pair of Opal earrings or a bold and brash Opal pendant, our designers have crafted the perfect piece for you.
-Just use the links below to start browsing for your perfect piece of Opal jewellery.